-I am so excited to introduce you to an awesome company called Stockpile!
-Today’s post is going to be our complete, in-depth review of Stockpile.
-As a mom of four children, three with autism, I know just how important investing is.
-I also know how scary and expensive stocks can seem to new investors.
+I am so excited to introduce you to a fantastic company called Stockpile!
+Today’s post will be our complete, in-depth review of Stockpile.
+As a mom of four children, I know just how important investing is.
+I also know how scary and expensive stocks can seem to a new accredited investor.
 Today’s post is going to change that perspective for you!

 Why should I even consider investing?

 Investing is simply a way to create wealth (money).
-People have different reasons, but the most common ones are college education, retirement, and homeownership.
+People have different reasons, but college education, retirement, and homeownership are the most common.

-Having four children and the average cost of four-year tuition, I know my current finances will not cover all their college.
-For us, we would much rather invest in our children’s education than chance them living at home at forty (well, at least not all four of them…lol).
-Their education is our reason to invest in stocks and not having a ton of money, to begin with, this is where our interest in stockpile began.
-For someone that wants to get into trading various commodities and stocks, looking into the various options such as stock trading nz platforms and others can potentially be a very lucrative venture.
+Having four children and the average four-year tuition cost, I know my current finances will not cover all their college.
+We would rather invest in our children’s education than chance them living at home at forty (well, not all four of them, lol).
+Their education is our reason to invest in stocks and not have a ton of money, to begin with.
+This is where our interest in Stockpile began.
+For someone who wants to get into trading various commodities and stocks, looking into the various options such as stock trading nz platforms and others can be a very lucrative venture.

 Stockpile is a no-hassle way to give (or keep) the gift of stock.
 They have over a thousand stocks and ETFs (exchange-traded funds) to choose from.
 There are options to buy both e-gift cards and physical cards and have options even for children to begin investing.